ntustison/Histograms/Text/stitched.md

-In assessing these segmentation algorithms for hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex neural network structure versus the 1-D intensity histogram.
-The increased popularity of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN), is due to their outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+In assessing these segmentation algorithms for hyperpolarized gas imaging, it is important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex structure of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN).
+Such models have demonstrated outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
 Their potential for leveraging spatial information from images surpasses the perceptual capabilities of previous approaches and even rivals that of human raters [@Zhang:2018aa].
+Importantly, CNN optimization occurs directly in the image space to learn complex spatial features, in contrast to the previously discussed methods where optimization (primarily) concerns image intensity only information.
 We introduced a deep learning approach in [@Tustison:2019ac] and further expand on that work for comparison with existing approaches in this work.
 In the spirit of open science, we have made the entire evaluation framework, including our novel contributions, available within the